variejs/docs/service-providers.md

 ### The Register Method

 The register method is meant to bind things to the service container.
-You can review how to bind things to the container in the service container documentation(TODO - make a link to the service container page).
+You can review how to bind things to the container in the [service container](/docs/{{version}}/container) documentation.

 ```js
     import { injectable } from "inversify";